ChrisCarleton/BottomTime-Core/docs/LogEntryImages.md

 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.

 ### GET /users/:userName/logs/:logId/images/:imageId
-Retrieves info on a specific image.
+Retrieves the metadata for a specific image.

 #### Route Parameters
 * **userName** - The username of the user to whom the log entry belongs.
 * **logId** - The ID of the log entry to which the image belongs.
-* **imageId** - The ID of the image for which info should be retrieved.
+* **imageId** - The ID of the image for which metadata should be retrieved.

 #### Responses
 HTTP Status Code | Details
 ----- | -----
-**200 Ok** | The call succeeded and the response body will contain a [DiveLogImageInfo](#divelogimageinfo-object) object with info on the desired image.
+**200 Ok** | The call succeeded and the response body will contain a [DiveLogImageInfo](#divelogimageinfo-object) object with the metadata for the desired image.
 **401 Unauthorized** | The request was rejected because the user is not authenticated and the log book is not publicly-viewable.
 **403 Forbidden** | The request was rejected because the user does not have access to view the log book.
 **404 Not Found** | Either the user, the log entry, or the image specified in the route could not be found.